Tea contains caffeine.

 While there is minimal risk of dehydration as a result of tea drinking, you can improve the hydrating effect of a cup of tea by choosing herbal teas or decaffeinated teas.
 The vast majority of herbal teas, also known as herbal infusions, do not contain caffeine.

-Rooibos tea, hibiscus tea, chamomile tea, and turmeric tea naturally do not contain any caffeine.
+Rooibos tea (learn all about the rooibos pros and cons here), hibiscus tea, chamomile tea, and turmeric tea naturally do not contain any caffeine.
 Drinking these teas will not produce a diuretic effect.
 Quite the opposite.
 The water used in the preparation of these drinks will have a hydrating effect on your body.

 In most instances, you can also buy a decaffeinated version of true teas.
 However, you should be aware that the term “decaffeinated” is not entirely synonymous with “no caffeine.”